Planning a trip to Verona and starting to create your bucket list? Here is a quick guide to the best things to do in Verona, Italy.

 This hotel is located only a stone’s throw away from Juliet’s House and staying there will make you feel as if you were a part of the play yourself.

 Le Suite Di Giulietta will be a perfect hotel for couples as it is very romantic and quiet.

 Hotel Bologna – is another solution in the historic center and it features nice rooms and an on-site restaurant.
 Check out the suite with terrace and hot tub for exceptional accommodation, amazing views of the city and a private jacuzzi.

 Hotel Colomba d’Oro – this elegantly designed 4-star hotel offers quiet rooms in classic style, delicious breakfast, and free WiFi.

 Many important points of interest are located a short walking distance from this hotel.

 Ark Hotel – a 4-star hotel in a modern style offers comfortable rooms and a great breakfast.

-It is situated near the bus and train station but a practical parking is available for those coming in by car as well.
+It is situated near the bus and train station but practical parking is available for those coming in by car as well.

 The staff is very friendly and willing to help with everything.
-All in all Ark Hotel is a great place to stay while visiting Verona.
+All in all the Ark Hotel is a great place to stay while visiting Verona.